Make Your Next Trip Extraordinary

 Don’t miss

 Iolani Palace is the home built by the last Hawaiian king in the late 19th century.
-Few people realize how advanced the islands were under the Hawaiian monarchy; as a matter of fact, Iolani had electricity a few years before the White House did.
-In addition to the regular tour, you’ll want to spring for the extra ticket ($7) to see all the treasures, including the crown jewels, on display in the basement rooms.
+Iolani had electricity a few years before the White House did.
+Spring for the extra ticket to see all the treasures—including the Crown Jewels—on display in the basement rooms, and the palace kitchen.

 Don’t bother

 Waikiki Beach.
-It’s so packed with people there’s no room to move, and the crowds can truly ruin a beautiful day at the beach.
-Try Waiminalo Beach on the windward side instead of the crowded beaches in Waikiki and Kailua.
+It’s so packed with people that there’s no room to move, and the crowds can truly ruin a beautiful day at the beach.
+Try Waiminalo Beach, on the windward side, instead of the crowded beaches in Waikiki and Kailua.
 It’s a great beach for body surfing—especially during the week when there’s no one there—and it’s tree-lined, so nice and shady.

 Best for families

-A day at Kualoa Ranch, where Jurassic Park was filmed.
-You can tour the property by open-air school bus, ATV, or horseback.
-There’s also a petting zoo, fish ponds, plenty of places to hike and to picnic, and a secluded beach with a volleyball net, kayaks, canoes, and standup paddle boards.
-You’ll feel like you’re on Fantasy Island.
+A day at Kualoa Ranch, where the land scenes for Jurassic Park were filmed.
+You can tour the working ranch by open-air school bus, ATV, or horseback.
+There’s also a petting zoo, zip line, plenty of places to hike and picnic, and a secluded beach with a volleyball net, kayaks, canoes, and standup paddle boards.

 Contact Jay and Dani